sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 Now, it’s clear which request data we’re accessing at any given time.

-For the new version of a module, I try to rename the old one to something like `ModuleLegacy` instead of naming the new one `Module2` or `ModuleNew`, and keep using the original name for the new implementation.
+For a **new version**, I try to rename the old module, function, or component to something like `ModuleLegacy` instead of naming the new one `Module2` or `ModuleNew`, and keep using the original name for the new implementation.

 It’s not always possible, but it makes using the old, deprecated module more awkward than the new, improved one — exactly what we want to achieve.
 Also, names tend to stick forever, even when the original module is long gone.
 Names like `Module2` or `ModuleNew` are fine during development, though, when the new module isn’t yet fully functional or well tested.